-You’ll now meet with your young person once a week, whether that’s going to the footy, playing some games, or just hanging out and talking.
+You’ll now meet with your young person once a week or fortnight, whether that’s going to the footy, playing some games, or just hanging out and talking.

-Our program coordinators are always here to support you and our young people any way we can, and we’ll provide regular fortnightly check-ins with you by phone, as well as arranging fun activity days for all our mentors and young people!
+Our program coordinators are always here to support you and our young people any way we can, and we’ll provide regular fortnightly check-ins with you by phone, 3, 6, and 9 month review meetings with you, your mentee and their parent/carer, peer supervision with other mentors, as well as arranging fun activity days for all our mentors and young people!

 We understand that becoming a volunteer mentor is a big commitment and may not suit everyone.